nbrown02/BufferFeverChart/README.md

 - All Epics and their respective child items (typically Stories) are located in the same Jira project.
 - Your Jira workflow configuration correctly maps issue statuses to the standard status categories: To Do, In Progress, and Done.
 - Each day's snapshot reflects the current state of each epic's child items on that date.
 Epics are assumed to progress over time via incremental status updates.
-- Epics are owned by an individual twam (i.e. not shared)
+- Epics are owned by an individual team (i.e. not shared)

 #### Calculations/Logic
 - %Completed is based on the proportion of child items in the "Done" status category, calculated relative to the total (Done + In Progress + To Do).